 One important way of achieving this is recognising that staff have diverse gender identities.
-The policy for the has been developed and sets out when and how to collect information on staff gender.
+The policy for the Collection and reporting of staff gender information has been developed and sets out when and how to collect information on staff gender.
 This ensures that privacy is maintained and staff information can be collected in a respectful and consistent way.

 - Department Values

 - Inclusive Workplaces